Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 A wave of healing energy washes out from a point of your choice within range.
 Choose up to six creatures in a 30-foot-radius sphere centered on that point.
-Each target regains hit points equal to 3d8 + your spellcasting ability modifier.
+Each target regains Hit Points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.